zk874009306/class-note/lesson_3.md

         how to start the service     sudo service start

         scp to copy a file use ssh   for instance , scp perter@192.168.1.17:~/hihihi .

+        NOTICE: you must exit the computer you have visited by using Ctrl_d

         check the service  status of your computer :  ssh service status